graphitemaster/aau/site/content/index.md

 propensity to use unsigned integers more often than signed, yet despite this, most code incorrectly choses to use signed integers almost exclusively.

-The code presented in here will be mostly C and C++, but it also applies to other languages as well.
+The code presented in here will be mostly C and C++ and will be mostly specific to C and C inspired languages, but we'll see later that it also applies to other languages which attempt to solve some of these problems, just in different ways.

 ## The arguments against unsigned
 There are a lot of arguments against the use of unsigned integers.
 Lets discuss